M-watermelon/Astro-Blog/src/pages/posts/first-post.md

 ---
 layout: ../../layouts/post.astro
-title: "Hello World!"
+title: "First Post!"
 date: "31 Dec 2024"
 ---
+Hello World,

-## The first post of my remade website!
+## Here's the first post of my remade website!
 It's finally here!
 After two (almost three) years of amateur website building, I've finally arrived to my initial goal: a website I've made completley on my own, using tools appropriate for the current state of the web.
 (This means using more than just barebones HTML/CSS, Y2K isn't *in* anymore.)
 And, I've learned so much in the process of accomplishing that!